-The Bogliasco Study Center is comprised of three separate properties: Villa dei Pini, Villa Orbiana, and Villa Rincon.
-Villa dei Pini is located close to the Via Aurelia, which follows the traces of the ancient road built by the Romans to connect their capital to Ventimiglia and France.
+The Bogliasco Center's main building, the Villa dei Pini, is located close to the Via Aurelia, which follows the traces of the ancient road built by the Romans to connect their capital to Ventimiglia and France.
 The property features a mature Genoese garden, shaded by pine trees, that drops steeply to the rocky shore of the Mediterranean.
-Villa Orbiana and Villa Rincon are situated further up the foot of the Apennines in an olive grove, approximately a five-minute walk from Villa dei Pini.
-Each of the villas contains private living quarters, studios equipped with computers, and common rooms.
-While surrounded by a bustling semi-urban environment, the villas and their gardens offer an oasis of calm, with spectacular views of the Mediterranean Sea and the Ligurian coastline — an inspiring setting that has proven to be a powerful stimulant for reflection and creativity.
+While surrounded by a bustling semi-urban environment, the villa and its gardens offer an oasis of calm, with spectacular views of the Mediterranean Sea and the Ligurian coastline — an inspiring setting that has proven to be a powerful stimulant for reflection and creativity.

-During their month long stay at the Center, Bogliasco Fellows are provided with living quarters (bedroom with private bath), full board, and a separate private studio in one of the three villas.
-All meals are shared, and every evening, Fellows come together for a formal dinner featuring typical cuisine from the Liguria region, such as focaccia, pesto, local produce, cheese and wines.
+During their month long stay at the Center, Bogliasco Fellows are provided with living quarters (bedroom with private bath), full board, and a work space or separate studio, depending on the discipline.
+All meals are shared, and every evening, Fellows come together for a served dinner featuring typical local cuisine from the region of Liguria.
 While residencies are expected to lead to published or performed works, Bogliasco Fellows have no specific work requirements or obligatory formal presentations.
 With the burden of daily chores lifted, Bogliasco Fellows may work and create as they choose in this vibrant and supportive environment.

 The Foundation encourages Fellows to learn about and interact with the local community.
 An introductory organized tour of Genoa and its cultural resources is available for each group, as are informal Italian lessons.
-Through partnerships with local organizations, Bogliasco Fellows are frequently invited to participate in prominent events in Genoa, such as the International Poetry Festival and START: a citywide visual arts event.
-Fellows receive invitations to attend cultural events at the major theaters, palazzos and opera house of Genoa, and to meet local artists and scholars working in their discipline, if they so choose.
+Through partnerships with local organizations, Bogliasco Fellows are frequently invited to participate in prominent events in Genoa, such as the International Poetry Festival and the Science Festival.
+Fellows receive invitations to attend cultural events at the major theaters, palazzos and opera house of Genoa, and to meet local artists and scholars working in their discipline if they so choose.

 Although there is no cost for a residency, Fellows are responsible for their own travel to and from the Study Center.
-Fellows may be accompanied by spouses/partners during their stay at the Study Center.
+Subject to the Study Center's availability and if requested in the application, Fellows may be accompanied by spouses/partners during their stay at the Study Center for a nominal daily fee.
 Spouses/partners who intend to pursue a project in one of the disciplines, and who wish to be designated as Bogliasco Fellows, must submit separate and complete applications.
-In order to encourage productive exchange between peers within this intimate community, the Study Center cannot accommodate children or other family members.
+The Study Center cannot accommodate children or other family members.
 At the minimum, Fellows must be able to speak conversational English to communicate in this international community, where the common language is typically English.

-Fellowships are scheduled during the two semesters of the traditional academic year: September-December, and February-May.
+Fellowships are scheduled during the two semesters of the traditional academic year: September-December, and January-May.
 The Bogliasco Foundation does not offer summer residencies.

 For further information about applications and to apply, click here.